-I typed in an incorrect password in Hotmail, and after several attempts, in order to try to figure out what was I wrong, I finally looked for, and read the error message.
+I typed in an incorrect password in Hotmail, and after several attempts to figure out what was wrong, I finally looked for and read the error message.

 However, when I did find the error message, it contained a little gem that helped me to resolve my problem quickly.

 “Be sure you’re using the password for your Microsoft account”

 It sounds silly, but it made me stop and think momentarily.
 I had been typing in my Microsoft password, but an old password that I was forced to change a few weeks ago.

 On the next attempt, I got the password right.